 Kingwood Township School routinely monitors for the presence of federal and state regulated drinking water contaminants.
 New Jersey adopted a standard, or MCL, for PFOA in 2020 and monitoring began in 2021.
 The MCL for PFOA is 0.0146 parts per billion (ppb) and is based on a running annual average (RAA), in which the four most recent quarters of monitoring data are averaged.
-On October 28, 2022, Kingwood Township School District received notice that the samples for Kingwood Township School exceeded the PFOA MCL at NJ1016300.
-The most recent Running Annual Average Calculated The RAA for PFOA based on samples collected over the last year is .0146 ppb.
+On November 7, 2022, Kingwood Township School District received notice that the samples collected on October 28, 2022 for Kingwood Township School, showed that our system continues to exceed the PFOA MCL at TP001001.
+The RAA for PFOA based on samples collected over the last year is 0.0146 ppb.